Mikompilation/website/docs/Fatal_Frame_2/Game/GPhaseSystem.md

 # Summary

-The gaame uses a `GPhaseSystem` to split the logic into game sections.
-It is located under the [gphase.cpp](https://github.com/wagrenier/Mikompilation/blob/main/zero_rom/zero2np/src/main/gphase.cpp) file.
-Please take not that all the following information is pulled from the EU version.
-The EU version has a few more states than the US/JP versions:
+The game uses a `GPhaseSystem` to split the logic into game sections.
+It is located under the [gphase.cpp](https://github.com/Mikompilation/Minakami/blob/main/src/main/gphase.c) file.
+Please note that all of the following information is pulled from the PAL version of the game.
+The PAL version has a few more states than the NTSC versions:

+### PAL Specific States:
-1. A language selection upon first boot
+1. A language selection upon first boot (`GID_LANGSEL_MAIN`)
-2. A screen refresh rate selector
+2. A screen refresh rate selector (`GID_TITLE_FRAMERATE_SEL`)
-3. A boot video of Ubisoft's logo
+3. A boot video of Ubisoft's logo (`GID_TITLE_MOVE_MOVIE`)

 ## Basic Components
 ### Game Phases

-In Fatal Frame 2, a `Game Phase (GPhase)` represents the current action (phase) the game is currently performing.
+In Fatal Frame 2, a `Game Phase (GPhase)` represents the current action `(phase)` the game is currently performing.
 Each phase serves to handle a particular part of the game such as loading the game, menu traversal, selecting a lanaguage, and so on...
 A `GPhase` is represented by a `GPHASE_ID_ENUM`, an enum that contains all possible game phases (see list below).
 Those phases also have handler functions that will contain all code to perform the action!

 <details>
 <summary>List Of GPhases</summary>